 If the dog has trouble breathing or if you notice other symptoms, you don’t need to wait for the next scheduled appointment.
 Make an emergency appointment so that the vet can examine the dog immediately.

 Monitoring and recording the sleeping and breathing patterns of the dog will help with treatment.
 It will help the vet adjust the medication according to the health condition of the dog.

-If the dog is suffering from advanced DCM (abnormal heartbeats or heart failure), the vet may recommend checkups every 2 – 4 months.
+If the dog is suffering from advanced cardio myopathy (abnormal heartbeats or heart failure), the vet may recommend checkups every 2 – 4 months.
 Regular testing and checkups may be scheduled every 10 – 14 days.
 Blood tests are performed to gauge the blood pressure and check the liver and kidney valves.
 Monitoring the dog consistently will help ensure extended life.

 Get the Most Out of Your Time with Your Dog